'Heavenly creature' turned crime writer Anne Perry dies

 It is understood she had been in hospital for about eight weeks before her death.

-Perry was 15 when she and 16-year-old Pauline Parker murdered Pauline’s mother, Honora Mary Parker (Rieper), in an attempt to prevent the duo’s separation.
+Perry was 15 when she and 16-year-old Pauline Parker murdered Pauline’s mother, Honorah Mary Parker (Rieper), in an attempt to prevent the duo’s separation.

 The 45-year-old died after being hit about 20 times with a brick while the three were walking in Victoria Park in June 1954.